Helping Your Child After Their Sister, Brother Or Cousin Has Died

 Adults can help show children and teens how to grieve

 The death of a brother, sister, or cousin may be a very painful and vulnerable time for children and teens.
 How the adults around them, especially their parents and carers, react to the death will influence how their children will respond.
 If adults openly grieve, they show that there is no shame in grief.
 After all, grief happens because we have loved someone very much.
 It is a natural and normal reaction.
-Children and teens need to know it’s okay to cry and it’s okay to be really sad – on the inside or the outside.
+Children and teens need to know it's OK to cry and it's OK to be really sad – on the inside or the outside.
 They also need reassurance that the intensity of their sadness will not last forever – it will gradually get easier.

 It is also important to remember that children and teens are, of course, young.
 They need the time to grow up gradually, so avoid telling them they need to grow up, or that they must now take on responsibilities that are not appropriate for their age or stage.
 Let them be the age they are.